20 APRIL 2020

 - The Japanese technology company Asahi Kasei is taking the next major step towards becoming a provider of large-scale alkaline-water electrolysis systems for the production of green hydrogen.

-make this possible, electrolyzers need to be both efficient and cost
+To make this possible, electrolyzers need to be both efficient and cost effective.

 Hydrogen is the only scalable technology capable of competitively meeting the huge needs of heavy-duty transport, which amount to hundreds or even thousands of kilograms of hydrogen every day.